 Written by Foundation for Economic Education president, Lawrence Reed, the piece is filled with interesting facts and summarizes the best of this research very effectively.
 Perhaps the most interesting revelation is how the Hoover administration’s economic activism paved the way for of the FDR administration’s highly interventionist policies of the New Deal.
 Contrary to popular mythology, Hoover was not the hands off, laissez-faire Republican many claim.

-Starting with a highly inflationary monetary policy spurred by the Fed which fueled the 20’s stock market bubble, the Fordney-McCumber Tariff of 1922 followed by the infamous Smoot-Hawley Tariff of 1930 triggered deep contractions in agriculture and sparked an international trade war.
+Starting with a highly inflationary monetary policy spurred by the Fed, the 20’s stock market bubble was induced by central bankers.
+This catastrophe was only compounded by the Fordney-McCumber Tariff of 1922 followed by the infamous Smoot-Hawley Tariff of 1930.
+These tariffs triggered deep contractions in agriculture and sparked an international trade war.
 In the wake of a global collapse in commodity and asset prices precipitated by the ’29 market crash, the Fed took a bad situation and made it worse by raising the Fed funds rate and throttling the money supply into a deflationary spiral.
-Hoover only compounded the problems by increasing subsidies to businesses and farmers which were doled out through the Reconstruction Finance Corporation and the Federal Farm Board respectively.
+Hoover further compounded the problems by increasing subsidies to businesses and farmers which were doled out through the Reconstruction Finance Corporation and the Federal Farm Board respectively.
 Just as modern politicians and would-be intellectuals believe that high wage mandates lead to increased purchasing power and higher consumer spending, Hoover’s Department of Commerce bullied businesses into keeping wages high.
 This allegedly laissez-faire president threw another wrench into an already sputtering economic engine by passing the Revenue Act of 1932.
 Hardly the legacy of a president friendly to free markets.

-Despite charging the Hoover administration of leading the country to socialism, promises of restoring fiscal rectitude and shoring up the gold standard, FDR escalated every one of Hoover’s policies in ways that prolonged and protracted the misery of the Depression.
+Ironically, the candidate who charged the Hoover administration of leading the country to socialism and promised to restore fiscal rectitude by shoring up the gold standard was Franklin Delano Roosevelt.
+Rather than making good on these promises, FDR escalated every one of Hoover’s policies in ways that prolonged and protracted the misery of the Depression.

 Paving the way for the eventual destruction of sound money, one of FDR’s first major acts as president was to criminalize the ownership of gold through the signing of Executive Order 6102.
 When you’ve got a hard money supply and you’ve got designs on an expanded warfare-welfare state, the Fed can inflate the money supply a little more easily if the proles don’t own too much gold.